Commands

 Assigning a subcommand to a group simply requires the group to be declared in the definition file and then

-key. and then associate it with the subcommand using the group
+associated with the subcommand using the group key. and then associate it with the subcommand using the group key.

 Only one group can be associated with any one subcommand.